 Note that the sample periods for these two data sources are slightly different.
-We obtain the former data from 1970 to 2010, whereas we obtain the latter data from 1980 to 2010 because the data from 1970 to 1979 for the latter data are unavailable.
-We combine these two data sources via location and plant name information, as most plants are located in a different municipality with very few exceptions.
+We obtain the former data from 1970 to 2010, whereas we obtain the latter data from 1980 to 2010 because the data from 1970 to 1979 are unavailable.
+We combine these two data sources via some common variables in both data sources.
+We impute the plant-level wage and material inputs before 1980 using the census data and variables that we observe throughout the entire sample period.
+See Appendix A for details.